SaintNick1214/Project-Cortex/dev-docs/FACTS-UNIVERSAL-FILTERS-BUG-FIXES.md

 ## Conclusion

-All 4 identified bugs have been fixed with:
+All 5 identified bugs have been fixed with:
-- ✅ Comprehensive safety checks
+- ✅ Comprehensive safety checks in all operations
 - ✅ Complete filter implementations
 - ✅ No test regressions
 - ✅ Improved code quality
+- ✅ Consistent safety patterns across all 5 operations

 The Facts API now:
-- ✅ Safely handles empty result sets
+- ✅ Safely handles empty result sets (all operations)
-- ✅ Validates sort field names
+- ✅ Validates sort field names (all operations)
 - ✅ Implements ALL documented universal filters
 - ✅ Matches documentation 100%
+- ✅ Consistent code quality across all operations

-**Status**: Bugs fixed and validated ✅
+**Status**: All bugs fixed and validated ✅

 ---